-Citizenship hurdle ‘risks stigmatizing welfare aid’
+Citizenship hurdle ‘risks stigmatising welfare aid’

 swissinfo.ch: What about people who reject social welfare out of shame?

-I.H .: We increasingly hear of such cases.
+I.H.: We increasingly hear of such cases.
 There is a risk that people can leave it too late to ask for help, and then it is usually more difficult to get their feet back on the ground.

 In our view, there is also a risk that children and young people from affected families will not be able to lift themselves out of poverty.
 If measures are too restrictive it hinders the successful integration of future generations.